 Lena Trojer, R&D project

-The intention is to bring forward discussions on how we as researchers in technoscience are deeply involved in technological transformation processes through our knowledge production.
-The focus is turned towards the knowledge production itself, where it is located at our universities and institutes of technology.
+The research, which is mainly practice driven in developing countries, brings forward discussions on how we, as researchers in technoscience, are deeply involved in technological transformation processes through our knowledge production.
+The focus is turned towards the knowledge production itself and the university as partner in distributed research processes.